metalama/website/features/code-fixes.md

 ## Benefits

-* **Accelerate development.** Developers can fix issues with a single click, instead of manually figuring out how to resolve a warning or apply a pattern.
+* **Accelerate development.** Developers can fix issues with a single click instead of manually figuring out how to resolve a warning or apply a pattern.

 * **Improve API discoverability.** Make it easier for new developers to discover less common members of your API.